bash-bits/.github/.github/GOVERNANCE.md

 **_Alumni_** is a special designation and role for any person who was once an active Maintainer (L2+) but is now no longer actively involved with a project.
 By retiring and joining the Alumni, you trade in your current set of roles, privileges, and responsibilities for a new, special Alumni role which comes with its own set of privileges (as described above).

 As a Maintainer (L2+), you can retire your role at any time by getting in touch with the Project Head or Technocrat and requesting Alumni status.
 You can initiate this action yourself if you know ahead of time that you need to step away from the project.
-Or, if you have gone several months without interacting with the RedEyed community, a Project Head or the Technocrat may actively reach out to you to discuss retiring as a way to make room for new contributors.
+Or, if you have gone several months without interacting with the Bash-Bits community, a Project Head or the Technocrat may actively reach out to you to discuss retiring as a way to make room for new contributors.

-As an Alumni member, you are still a valued part of the RedEyed community and are welcome to continue to be a part of our discussions on Discord, GitHub, or anywhere else.
+As an Alumni member, you are still a valued part of the Bash-Bits community and are welcome to continue to be a part of our discussions on Discord, GitHub, or anywhere else.
 You may also request to have your old roles reinstated at any time through the normal nomination and voting process for that role.

 Rejoining a project as a contributor (L3+) will automatically remove you from the Alumni role.